January 28 - 2021

 Option 2: use the CompStak Competing Building Sets

-You would find the property report for the building you are trying to appraise — and then select Competitive Set.
+You would find the commercial property for sale report for the building you are trying to appraise — and then select Competitive Set.

 It looks like the CompStak algorithm has identified a nearby building — 3700 North Capital — as a “similar” building.
 You have already seen this sales comp earlier — we have found it using the CompStak filters.